MICA-MNI/micaopen/MPC/README.md

 ---

 # Microstructure profile covariance (MPC) analysis
-Welcome to the MPC package; a companion to our article "Emergence of macrolevel functional topography from microstructure profile covariance".
+Welcome to the MPC package; a companion to our article "Dissociations between microstructural and functional hierarchies within regions of transmodal cortex".
 Here, we present the three step procedure to construct individualised microstructure profile covariance networks.

 ### Table of contents
 * [Software dependencies](#software-dependencies)